-- (1) We have devised a framework to schedule nodes to be activated alternatively such that the network lifetime is prolonged while ensuring that a certain level of coverage is preserved.
+- 1) We have devised a framework to schedule nodes to be activated alternatively such that the network lifetime is prolonged while ensuring that a certain level of coverage is preserved.
 A key idea in our framework is to exploit spatial and temporal subdivision.
 On the one hand, the area of interest is divided into several smaller subregions and, on the other hand, the time line is divided into periods of equal length.
-In each subregion the sensor nodes will cooperatively choose a leader which will schedule nodes' activities, and this grouping of sensors is similar to typical cluster architecture. - (2) We have proposed a new mathematical optimization model.
+In each subregion the sensor nodes will cooperatively choose a leader which will schedule nodes' activities, and this grouping of sensors is similar to typical cluster architecture. - 2) We have proposed a new mathematical optimization model.
 Instead of trying to cover a set of specified points/targets as in most of the methods proposed in the literature, we formulate an integer program based on perimeter coverage of each sensor.
 The model involves integer variables to capture the deviations between the actual level of coverage and the required level.
-Hence, an optimal schedule will be obtained by minimizing a weighted sum of these deviations. - (3) We have conducted extensive simulation experiments, using the discrete event simulator OMNeT++, to demonstrate the efficiency of our protocol.
-We have compared our PeCO protocol to two approaches found in the literature: DESK (Vu et al. 2006) and GAF (Xu, Heidemann, and Estrin 2001), and also to our previous work published in (Idrees et al. 2015) which is based on another optimization model for sensor scheduling.
+Hence, an optimal scheduling will be obtained by minimizing a weighted sum of these deviations. - 3) We have conducted extensive simulation experiments, using the discrete event simulator OMNeT++, to demonstrate the efficiency of our protocol.
+We have compared our PeCO protocol to two approaches found in the literature: DESK [6] and GAF [7], and also to our previous work published in [8] which is based on another optimization model for sensor scheduling.

 The rest of the paper is organized as follows.
-In the next section some related work in the field is reviewed.
-Section 3 is devoted to the PeCO protocol description and Section 4 focuses on the coverage model formulation which is used to schedule the activation of sensor nodes.
-Section 5 presents simulations results and discusses the comparison with other approaches.
-Finally, concluding remarks are drawn and some suggestions are given for future works in Section 6.
+In the next section we review some related work in the field.
+Section ?? is devoted to the PeCO protocol description and Section IV focuses on the coverage model formulation which is used to schedule the activation of sensor nodes.
+Section V presents simulations results and discusses the comparison with other approaches.
+Finally, concluding remarks are drawn and some suggestions are given for future works in Section VI.